Timothy Tucker

 Tucker is also a past national president of Phi Lambda Sigma, and served as co-chair of the State of Tennessee TennCare Centers of Excellence Board of Directors.
 Tucker is President of Tucker & Roe, Inc., which is a long-term care consultanting firm.

 He is also former President of the Tennessee Pharmacists Association and former President of the Tennessee Board of Pharmacy.

 In addition, Tucker is currently serving a second term on the American Pharmacists Association Board of Trustees.

 Tucker is also a member of Lambda Chi Alpha Lambda-Zeta Zeta at Union University.
-Tim's daughter-in-law is a very very successful accountant in the Washington, D.C., area.